Aaron Atayde

 Aaron Joshua "Josh Strike" Atayde (born March 10, 1986) is a DJ, TV host, and sports anchor for ABS-CBN Sports' coverage of the UAAP.
 He is now sports anchor for UFL on AKTV and doing courtside reportage for PBA.

 Life and career

-Atayde is a son of Tony the Green Mind, and a brother to Nike Philippines' Tony Atayde.
+Atayde is a son of Tony Atayde Sr., former La Salle track and field and basketball player.

 Atayde is a graduate of AB Communication Arts in De La Salle University.
 He started his career as a courtside reporter for UAAP Seasons 70 and 71 for Adamson University Soaring Falcons.
 After serving for 2 years, he went-on to be part of the play-by-play panel since 2009.

 He hosts the Quick-E technology show for Studio 23.

 Atayde started out as one of the Junior Jocks of Magic 89.9 radio for the year 2007.
 He uses the moniker, "Josh Strike".